-- 1.8.1 The proposed charges at Larkfield Leisure Centre detailed at [Annex 1] reflect the guiding principles outlined at paragraph 1.2.1, and the pricing policy principles agreed previously.
-All charges are rounded to the nearest 10p for operational and customer convenience.
-An average increase of approximately 3.4% has resulted and some site specific issues are detailed below. - 1.8.2 Swimming Charges The individual Swim & Spa monthly payment option has increased by just £1.00 per month, to encourage customers to adopt this payment option if they are regular users.
-It remains very competitively priced at £30.00 per month, requiring swimmers to only attend twice per week to benefit financially.
+1.8.1 The proposed charges at Larkfield Leisure Centre detailed at [Annex 1] reflect the guiding principles outlined at paragraph 1.2.1, and the pricing policy principles agreed previously.
+All casual charges are rounded to the nearest 10p for operational and customer convenience.
+An average increase of approximately 2.6% has resulted and some site specific issues are detailed below.

+Swimming Charges - The individual Swim & Spa monthly payment option has increased by just £1.00 per month, to encourage customers to adopt this payment option if they are regular users.
+It remains very competitively priced at £31.00 per month, requiring swimmers to only attend twice per week to benefit financially.
+As mentioned at sub-section 1.7.3 existing customers are protected by the Price for Life guarantee.

-Peak casual swimming charges increase by only 10p for concessionary users and 20p for adults.
+Peak casual swimming charges increase by only 10p for all users.
 A family swim at any time equates to the cost of two children and one adult.
 In the case of Centre members a 'family' is defined as two adults and all the children in that family.

-The Leisure Pass rate implemented in 2005/06 has been increased by 20p for the first time since its introduction four years ago.
-This still represents a reduction against the standard charge of 40%.

-- 1.8.3 Membership the annual membership charges have increased by £2.
-A family membership is proposed at £88 per annum requiring, as an example, only 15 visits for family swimming in a year to benefit customers.
-Other membership categories increase proportionately and membership offers reductions on all activities, including children's courses. - 1.8.4 Lifestyles Health and Fitness the proposals described above at paragraphs 1.7.3 and 1.7.4 will be implemented and include no increase in the current headline direct debit rate of £39 per calendar month. - 1.8.5 Courses the swimming and dryside core market are considered to be vulnerable to economic downturn and therefore below inflation increases ranging from zero to 15p are proposed. - 1.8.6 Soft Play Zone 'Larkabout' opened in May 2005 and has been successful in terms of the party hire market.
-Casual usage has improved since the installation of air-conditioning, and the market is stable.
-Therefore, increases of 10p and 20p to pre-school and over 4s respectively are proposed.
-It is also proposed to introduce a reduced charge of £1.00 for babies under one year old as a response to customer feedback.
+- The Leisure Pass family swim rate has been increased by only 20p.
+This still represents a reduction against the standard charge of almost 40%. - 1.8.2 Membership the annual membership charges have increased by £2.
+A family membership is proposed at £90 per annum requiring, as an example, only 15 visits for family swimming in a year to benefit customers.
+Other membership categories increase proportionately and membership offers reductions on all activities, including children's courses. - 1.8.3 Lifestyles Health and Fitness Charges for all adult Lifestyles memberships are proposed to increase by £1 per month with the headline rate becoming £40 per calendar month.
+As mentioned at sub-section 1.7.3 existing customers are protected by the Price for Life guarantee.
+Memberships aimed at young people are frozen with Excel and KickStart memberships remaining at £15 and £10 per calendar month respectively. - 1.8.4 Courses the swimming and dryside core market are vulnerable to economic downturn and therefore a minimal increase of 10p on all courses is proposed. - 1.8.5 Soft Play Zone/Crèche the Board will be aware that the Crèche at Larkfield Leisure Centre will be relocated and incorporated within 'Larkabout' in 2010/11.
+This amalgamation will result in a review of the charging structure for both elements of the service subject to operational issues which are currently also under review.
+Therefore this report brings forward no increases in charges.
+The results of the review will be reported to a future meeting of this Board.